Marketing strategy for UK SMEs

 How I approach it

-Every strategy engagement starts with a proper understanding of the business — not just the marketing activity, but the commercial objectives, the competitive landscape, and the audiences that actually matter.
+Every strategy engagement starts with a proper understanding of the business — not just the marketing activity, but the commercial objectives, the competitive landscape, and who you're really trying to reach.
 That means talking to your team, reviewing what exists, and getting honest about what's working and what isn't.

 What you get